A Simple Overnight Oats Recipe

 Method

 Is it Instagrammable?
 Probably not.
-But it’ll give you roughly 50g of carbs, 25g of protein (80g of oats actually contains 8g of protein) and 9g of fibre plus, as well as various vitamins and antioxidants from the berries, it includes minerals such as selenium from the Brazil nuts and zinc from the pumpkin seeds.
+But it’ll give you roughly 50g of carbs, 25g of protein (80g of oats actually contains 8g of protein) and around 15g of fibre (from the oats and chia seeds) plus, as well as various vitamins and antioxidants from the berries, it includes minerals such as selenium from the Brazil nuts and zinc from the pumpkin seeds.
 Whilst it’s worth noting that the proposed health benefits from consuming cinnamon have not been conclusively proven, the antioxidants in cocoa are believed to have a beneficial effect on cholesterol.
-It’s what’s inside that counts!